StephenJayYoung/CodeCademyExercises/README.md

-# Doing some of the Codecademy JS exercises in order to see how helpful they are for new students.
+# Doing some of the Codecademy JS exercises in order to see how helpful they can be for new students.